Recent Advances in Large Langauge Model Benchmarks against Data Contamination: From Static to Dynamic Evaluation: Dynamic Benchmarking

 \subsubsection{LLM-Based Generation}

-\paragraph{Benchmark Rewriting} In this category, LLMs are employed to rewrite samples from existing static benchmarks, which may be contaminated.
-Auto-Dataset~\citep{ying2024automating} prompts LLMs to generate two types of new samples: one that retains the stylistics and essential knowledge of the original, and another that presents related questions at different cognitive levels~\citep{bloom1956handbook}.
+\fakeparagraph{Benchmark Rewriting} In this category, LLMs are employed to rewrite samples from existing static benchmarks, which may be contaminated.
+Auto-Dataset~\citep{ying2024automating} prompts LLMs to generate two types of new samples: one that retains the stylistics and essential knowledge of the original, and the other that presents related questions at different cognitive levels~\citep{bloom1956handbook}.
 StructEval~\citep{cao-etal-2024-structeval} expands on examined concepts from the original benchmark by using LLMs and knowledge graphs to develop a series of extended questions.
 ITD~\citep{zhu-etal-2024-inference} utilizes a contamination detector~\citep{shidetecting} to identify contaminated samples in static benchmarks and then prompts an LLM to rewrite them while preserving their difficulty levels.
-VarBench~\citep{qian2024varbench} prompts LLMs to identify and replace variables in samples from existing benchmarks, generating new samples.
+VarBench~\citep{qian-etal-2024-varbench} prompts LLMs to generate new ones.

-\paragraph{Interactive Evaluation} In this category, inspired by the human interview process, LLMs are evaluated through multi-round interactions with an LLM ~\citep{li2023beyond}.
+\fakeparagraph{Interactive Evaluation} In this category, inspired by the human interview process, LLMs are evaluated through multi-round interactions with an LLM ~\citep{li2023beyond}.
 LLM-as-an-Interviewer~\citep{kim2024llm} employs an interviewer LLM that first paraphrases queries from existing static benchmarks and then conducts a multi-turn evaluation by posing follow-up questions or providing feedback on the examined LLM's responses.
 TreeEval~\citep{li2024treeeval} begins by generating an initial question on a given topic using an LLM.
 Based on the previous topic and the examined LLM’s response, it then generates follow-up subtopics and corresponding questions to further assess the model.
 KIEval~\citep{yu-etal-2024-kieval} generates follow-up questions based on the evaluated model's response to an initial question from a static benchmark.